Yu Chen

 The slides are by Payam Barnaghi, whilst the notes are written by Nan Fletcher-Lloyd.

-Labs and assessments are produced by Payam Barnaghi, Alex Capstick, Nan Fletcher-Lloyd, Yu Chen, Tianyu Cui, Marirena Bafaloukou, Ruxandra Mihai, Francesca Palermo, and Anastasia Gailly de Taurines.
+Labs and assessments are produced by Payam Barnaghi, Nan Fletcher-Lloyd, Alex Capstick, Yu Chen, Marirena Bafaloukou, Anastasia Ilina, Anastasia Gailly de Taurines, Antigone Fogel, and Iona Biggart.
 The entire github repository can be downloaded as a zip file using this link.
 This includes the labs and a copy of this website, which can be opened locally.

 The following links are to the individual labs, already run and stored in GitHub.
 Clicking any of the "Open in Colab" buttons will open that lab in Google Colab, which allows you to run code from your browser with a GPU if selected.